Here’s What Really Matters in Email Marketing

 Most platforms have beautiful free templates, or you can create it from scratch, with drag and drop options.
 No coding skills needed.

 You can set up automations (emails that are automatically sent to new subscribers).
-Usually, the free ones only allow you to set up one “on-boarding series”.
+Often, the free ones only allow you to set up one “on-boarding series”.

 Here are some of the Email Marketing Platforms that we have used: